-A system administrator is configuring a systemd timer unit to start a backup service exactly 10 minutes after the system has finished booting.
-Which line should be included in the [Timer] section of the timer unit file?
+A system administrator is creating a systemd timer to start a backup service exactly 10 minutes after the machine has finished booting.
+Which line belongs in the [Timer] section of the unit file to meet this requirement?

 Ask Bash